Italian Food eCommerce – Features

 2023-05-10 08:32:43

 The digital acceleration of recent years has affected all product sectors.
-The growth of eCommerce it recorded important numbers close to the health emergency, but growth does not seem to stop: second Morgan Stanleyin the long run, the eCommerce market has a lot of room for growth and could grow from the current ones 3.3 trillion dollars to 5.4 trillion in 2026.
+The growth of eCommerce it recorded important numbers close to the health emergency, but growth does not seem to stop: second Morgan Stanleyin the long run, the eCommerce market has a lot of room for growth and might grow from the current ones 3.3 trillion dollars to 5.4 trillion in 2026.

 READ ALSO: 5 tips to increase customer confidence in your eCommerce